 Melting Curve Specificity of the amplified PCR product was assessed by performing a melting Analysis curve analysis on the LightCycler® 480 Instrument.
 The resulting melting curves allow discrimination between primer-dimers and specific product.
-The specific G6PDH product melts at a higher temperature than the primerdimers.
-The melting curves display the specific amplification of the G6PDH RNA when starting from cDNA derived from $5 \times 10^5$ , $5 \times 10^4$ , $5 \times 10^3$ , $5 \times 10^2$ copies of in vitro transcript.
+The specific product melts at a higher temperature than the primer-dimers (no primer dimers visible for the G6PDH example shown below).
+The melting curves display the specific amplification of the G6PDH RNA when starting from cDNA derived from $5 \times 10^5$ , $5 \times 10^4$ , $5 \times 10^3$ , $5 \times 10^2$ , and 50 copies of in vitro transcript.